coldclimate/omnomfrickinnom/_posts/2015-01-08-pearl-barley-chicken-bake.markdown

 ## Result

 Velvety, savory, slightly greasy and satisfying.
 The lemon juice helps cut through grease, the zest is really apparent.
-A cook scratch of black pepper won't go a miss.
+A good scratch of black pepper won't go a miss.
 It should be slightly too liquidy, almost risotto like.

 ![Out of focus and badly framed but tasty](/images/baked-pearl-barley-chicken.jpg "Out of focus and badly framed but tasty")